-A pigs ear into a silk purse - they said it couldn't be done but we did that and more, we left gold, golden memories that will never be repeated in our home town Gravesend because the world has changed so much now and I'm talking pre-mobile phones or the internet.
+A mangy dogs ear into a silk purse - they said it couldn't be done but we did that and more, we left golden memories that will never be repeated in our home town Gravesend because the world has changed so much now and I'm talking pre-mobile phones or before the internet.
 The spiritual home of The Slammer was The Red Lion in Crete Hall Road, Northfleet, Kent.

-Built on an industrial estate surrounded by IPM Paper Mills, AEI Cables, Bowater Scotts and Blue Circle Cement Mills in an uncompromising area by the river that always seemed damp.
-I used to cycle past The Red Lion from 1971 to '73 every night on my Evening News paper-round gig after selling newspapers around those factories and it was always looking run down like a place forgotten.
-A dark old building with filthy windows covered in cement dust and lorry dirt.
+A dark old building with filthy windows covered in cement dust and dirt from all the lorry wheels sloshing through the ever present puddles.
 A pub that was occupied by sinister dwellers it seemed.
 I'd cycle past there real fast too on dark winter evenings not looking back for fear of the door opening and being grabbed by one of the Walking Dead strippers still there from their lunchtime session.
 (A busy mind for a 13 year old).

 "We" - well that was Paul Oakenfold, Nicky Holloway (the innovator), Pete Tong, CJ Mackintosh, Colin Hudd, Kev Hill, Johnny Walker, Jeff Young, Aadil, Dave Dorrell, Tim Westwood, Antz, Gilles Peterson, Norman Jay, Chris Bangs, Bob Jones, Maggot, Craig & Marcus and EG. Like a who's who of UK dance culture now with a couple of MBE's too..